OpenSocial/explorer/src/site/markdown/developer/login.md

 If you need to change the endpoint, modify the [Facebook login servlet](https://github.com/OpenSocial/explorer/blob/master/java/server/src/main/java/org/opensocial/explorer/server/login/FacebookLoginServlet.java) file accordingly as well as the [web.xml](https://github.com/OpenSocial/explorer/blob/master/java/server/src/main/webapp/WEB-INF/web.xml).

-The popup destination is the url of the popup window where the user enters their Facebook credentials, which is https://www.facebook.com/dialog/oauth.
-However, you also need to provide some additional query parameters:

-	redirect_uri=<insert redirect uri here>
-	client_id=<insert redirect uri here>
-	response_type=code

-The url must be encoded or Facebook will not recognize it.

 ###Google OAuth Login